-- 1. Is delivered immediately after the display of positive behavior; - specifies the particulars of the accomplishment (e.g., Thank you for cleaning off your desk right away after I asked you); - provides information to the child about the value of the accomplishment (e.g., When you get ready for the first activity quickly, it makes the morning go so smoothly!); - lets the child know that he put in effort to accomplish the task (e.g., I saw you working hard to control your temper!); and orients the child to better appreciate their own the business of the later the provided the provided the start of the provided the provi - orients the child to better appreciate their own task-related behavior and thinking about problemsolving (e.g., 1 like the way you thought about that and figured out a good solution to the problem).
+- 1. Is delivered immediately after the display of positive behavior; - specifies the particulars of the accomplishment (e.g., Thank you for cleaning off your desk right away after I asked you); - provides information to the child about the value of the accomplishment (e.g., When you get ready for the first activity quickly, it makes the morning go so smoothly!); - lets the child know that he put in effort to accomplish the task (e.g., I saw you working hard to control your temper!); and - orients the child to better appreciate their own task-related behavior and thinking about problemsolving (e.g., 1 like the way you thought about that and figured out a good solution to the problem).